 - An overview of the ongoing struggle for fairness and equity in housing

 For example, California passed Assembly Bill 948 in September 2021.
 As of January 1, 2023, California real estate appraisers applying for their initial license must complete at least one hour of Cultural Competency education.
-Appraisers applying for license renewal in California must complete at least one hour of Cultural Competency and two hours of Elimination of Bias, which can be combined into a three-hour training course.
+Appraisers applying for license renewal in California must complete at least one hour of Cultural Competency and two hours of Elimination of Bias, which can be combined into a 3-hour training course.

 As the housing and lending industry continues to grapple with issues of bias and discrimination, a thorough grounding in fair housing requirements is more important than ever for appraisal professionals.
 McKissock Learning is dedicated to helping real estate appraisers get the qualifying and continuing education necessary to meet state requirements and gain valuable information and insight into the profession.